 USU Vehicle Use and Authorization

-Utah State University vehicle use applies to any motorized vehicle licensed for highway use while the vehicle is being used for authorized University business.
-University departments have a significant management responsibility to know about drivers from their department who are allowed to operate automobiles for University purposes.
+Utah State University vehicle use applies to any motorized vehicle licensed for highway use while the vehicle is being used for authorized University business, whether in a vehicle owned by USU or a private vehicle being used for USU business.

 To ensure insurance coverage, employees and authorized volunteers who operate any vehicle on University business must follow the University's Vehicle Use Policy.